Lipetsk Oblast: Politics

 During the Soviet period, the high authority in the oblast was shared between three persons: The first secretary of the Lipetsk CPSU Committee (who in reality had the biggest authority), the chairman of the oblast Soviet (legislative power), and the chairman of the oblast Executive Committee (executive power).
 Since 1991, CPSU lost all the power, and the head of the Oblast administration, and eventually the governor was appointed/elected alongside elected regional parliament.

 The Charter of Lipetsk Oblast is the fundamental law of the region.
-The Legislative Assembly of Lipetsk Oblast is the province's standing legislative (representative) body.
-The Legislative Assembly exercises its authority by passing laws, resolutions, and other legal acts and by supervising the implementation and observance of the laws and other legal acts passed by it.
+The current charter was adopted on 27 March, 2003.
+The Lipetsk Oblast Council of Deputies is the province's standing legislative (representative) body.
+The Council of Deputies consists of 56 deputies elected for a five-year term by the Oblast's inhabitants and exercises its authority by passing laws, resolutions, and other legal acts and by supervising the implementation and observance of the laws and other legal acts passed by it.
+The current head of the Council of Deputies is Pavel Putilin.

 The highest executive body is the Oblast Government, which includes territorial executive bodies such as district administrations, committees, and commissions that facilitate development and run the day to day matters of the province.
-The Oblast administration supports the activities of the Governor who is the highest official, who acts as guarantor of the observance of the oblast Charter in accordance with the Constitution of Russia.
+The Oblast administration supports the activities of the Governor who is the highest official, who is elected by the Oblast's inhabitants for a five year term and acts as guarantor of the observance of the oblast Charter in accordance with the Constitution of Russia.

 Since 2019, the Governor is Igor Artamonov.

+Representatives of the Lipetsk Oblast in the Federation Council of the Federal Assembly of the Russian Federation are: